Jürgen Klöck

 Hi, I'm Jürgen, the creator of this artworks, lamps & lights, sculptures and this site.

-How it all began - the 70's
+How it began - the 1970's

-First artworks in the mid 80's
+Early artworks in the mid 1980's

-At the age of 19 I took part in an art exposition in my small home town.
+1986 I took part in an art exposition in my small home town.
 The picture shows my sculptures Omega, Kappa and Aero at the MODEON exposition.
+My modern sculpturing was extraordinary for our small town so that a picture of my objects appeared in the local newspaper.

-University - late 80s till mid 90s
+University - late 1980s till mid 1990s

 In this period of time I made amongst others the sculptures: Monomorphe Struktur, Isomorphe Struktur and Phoenix

-Practical needs in the mid 90s
+Practical needs in the 2000s

 With a Master's degree in computer science it was very easy to get a good job as an IT professional.
 In my artwork I focussed on practical needs for my little family: Furniture, lamps and interior decoration.
-Especially rope systems for halogen spots individually designed for almost every room.

 Homepage and Instagram 2017

-Maker Faires in 2019
+First Exhibitions in 2019

 Make Munich 2019 had a total of more than 10.000 visitors, 120 exhibition stands, 52 workshops and 40 talks.
 In my Blog article I wrote about these two very interesting days at this maker festival.